suchetamahato/PostgreSQL-Project/README.md

 # DIGITAL MUSIC STORE DATA ANALYSIS USING POSTGRESQL

-In this project, I used SQL queries to examine a database, tackling tasks like finding senior employees, top customers, and popular music genres by country.
-For instance, I identified the most senior employee based on job title and counted invoices by billing country to discover which countries had the most invoices.
-Other queries revealed the top 3 total invoice values, the city with the best customers, and the customer who spent the most money, offering valuable insights.
+In this project, I used SQL queries to analyze a digital music store's data.
+I did various tasks like finding the most experienced employees, figuring out the top customers, and discovering popular music genres in different countries.
+For example, I found the most senior employee based on their job title and identified countries with the most invoices.
+I also determined the top 3 invoice values and which city had the best customers.
+Additionally, I identified the best-spending customer.
+To do all this, I wrote specific SQL queries that provided valuable insights into the database.

 # Questions and Answers